-Children who did not pass the phonics screening check in Year 2 or Year 3 are tracked and targeted through small group intervention, as are children in year 1 who leave reception working below Phase 3.
+Children who do not pass the phonics screening check in year 2 are tracked and targeted through small group intervention in year 3, as are children in year 1 working below Phase 4.

 Reception High Frequency Words